The Australian Steiner Curriculum Framework Process

-The documents were developed from Steiner’s indications, not only to support schools and teachers, but for submission to government authorities, highlighting the mandatory content, knowledge and skills of the Australian Curriculum in a Steiner rich context.
+The documents were developed from Steiner’s indications, not only to support schools and teachers, but for submission to government authorities, mapping the mandatory content, knowledge and skills of the Australian Curriculum in a Steiner rich context for recognition.

-As the Primary School curriculum is an integrated curriculum, Part A provides a document for each class, setting out Topics covering all of these subjects.
+The Primary School curriculum of Phase 1 subjects is an integrated curriculum; this section provides a document for each class, setting out Topics covering English, Mathematics, Science and HaSS (including History, Geography, Civics and Citizenship and Economics and Business)

 Topics are content areas which can be taught as one or more integrated thematic morning blocks (Main Lessons) over 3–4 weeks.
 They are supplemented with practice lessons developing the content throughout the year.